BehaviorTree/btcpp_website/versioned_docs/version-3.8/learn-the-basics/main_concepts.md

 In the example above, a specific type of TreeNodes which invoke `HelloTick` was created using a __function pointer__ (dependency injection).

-More generally, to define a custom TreeNode, you should inherit from the class `TreeNode` or, more specifically, its derived classes:
+Generally, to define a custom TreeNode, you should inherit from the class `TreeNode` or, more specifically, its derived classes:

 - `ActionNodeBase`